 Don’t Track Ice Melt Into Your Facility

-Ice melt tracked into your facility can damage floors and may result in slips and falls.
-To help remove ice melt from people’s shoes, use high quality scraper/wiper mats inside and outside all entrances, and clean them with an extractor or vacuum throughout the day.
+To help remove ice melt from shoes and boots, use high quality scraper/wiper mats inside and outside all entrances.
+Be sure to clean them with an extractor or vacuum throughout the day.
 Change out saturated mats with dry ones and consider adding extra walk-off mats when necessary.

 Correctly applying ice melt is just one component of a comprehensive winter slip and fall program.
-Download a copy of EMC’s Winter Slip and Fall Prevention Program Tech Sheet for additional tips for the winter season.
-To develop a comprehensive slip and fall prevention program and explore other slip and fall resources, check out EMC’s Slips and Falls safety topic.
+Download EMC’s Winter Slip and Fall Prevention Program Tech Sheet for additional tips.
+To develop explore other slip and fall resources, check out the EMC’s Slips and Falls safety topic.